RevoU-FSSE-2/week-2-mnajmytsss/README.md

     Smooth scroll when navbar item clicked.
     Horizontal scrolling image on mobile view.
     Vertical scrolling image on desktop view.
+    I used css grid to adjust possition on navbar, header, aside and main element

 Additional information